TrueBlocks/trueblocks-core/docs/source/usecases.md

 Use Cases
 *************

 Access to faster, more informative data ("articulated data") from the Ethereum blockchain opens up the possibility of a richer collection of applications than has been previously possible.
-Here we provide a list of potential applications that may be built on top of the QuickBlocks libraries.
+Here we provide a list of potential applications that may be built on top of the QBlocks libraries.

 Accounting / Auditing Functions
 --------------------------------